Beginner Colorful Crochet Scarves

 crochet colorful scarves

-Hello!
-Hannah here :).
-All of these scarves are made with alternating rows of HDC and half double slip stitch, but I wanted to see how inserting my hook in different ways would change the look of each of them.
-I love how something as simple as changing which loop to go into can create such different looks!
 For the orange colored scarf I worked into the front loop only, for the gold colored scarf I worked under both loops (like normal) and for the purple colored scarf I worked into the back loop only.

-Below is a video where I show how to work each of the stitches in these scarves if you’d like to watch before you get started!
+Below is a video where I show how to work each of the stitches in these scarves if you’d like to watch before you get started.
 In the video I also show how to tie off when you finish your scarf, how to weave in your ends and how to add tassels.

 Materials